Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- The 253.7 passing yards the Falcons allow per game makes them the NFL's 18th-ranked pass defense this season.
+- The Falcons have the NFL's 18th-ranked pass defense this season, yielding 253.7 yards per game through the air.

-- At 1.9 passing TDs allowed per game, the Falcons defense is ranked 28th in the league.
+- With 28 passing TDs conceded this season, the Falcons defense is ranked 28th in the league.

 Recent Performances

-- Allen has racked up 832 passing yards (277.3 per game) and has a 63% completion percentage (85-for-135) over his last three appearances, tossing eight touchdowns and two interceptions.
+- Over his last three games, Allen has collected 832 passing yards (277.3 per game) while going 85-for-135 (63% completion percentage) and throwing eight touchdowns and two interceptions.

-- He has tacked on 197 rushing yards on 27 carries with one touchdown, averaging 65.7 yards per game.
+- He's also contributed on the ground, with 197 rushing yards (65.7 ypg) on 27 carries with one rushing touchdown.

 Allen's Buffalo Teammates